The-Shadowserver-Foundation/api_utils/README.md

  - min_disk_free : minimum disk free in MB to attempt download (default 512)
  - notifier      : specify a notification queue type [none, stomp, redis, or kafka]
  - url_prefix    : URL prefix replacement for the top level directory for notification messages
+ - reports       : optional list of mailing list names you want to filter by
+ - type          : optional report type to filter by

 If a 'notifier' is configured in the [reports] section, an additional section with a matching name is required.